Stay Fit and Motivated During Winter: Top Workout Tips

 • For fun workouts, try high-intensity interval training (HIIT).

-In winter, being active involves being very creative and flexible.
+In winter, being active requires creativity and flexibility.
 So, do indoor workouts like dance fitness, yoga, or strength training circuits.
-Helping fight winter blues, these help keep you warm.
+These help fight winter blues and keep you warm.

 Winter sports are another gym alternative.
-Try indoor rock climbing, swimming, or mall walking—they're great exercise and keep you motivated in the cold.
+Try indoor rock climbing, swimming, or mall walking—they're great forms of exercise and keep you motivated in the cold.

 1. Set clear fitness goals.